-BS 7671:2008+A1 includes a number of protective measures which can be applied for protection against earth faults.
+A BS 7671:2008+A3 (a) includes a number of protective measures which can be applied for protection against earth faults.
 However, this standard only considers the protective measure known as automatic disconnection of supply.
-This is the most commonly utilised of the protective measures contained in BS 7671:2008+A1.
+This is the most commonly utilised of the protective measures contained in A BS 7671:2008+A3 4.
 Furthermore, the others do not depend on earthing and have very limited applications.

-<<NP>>ADS is a protective measure in which:
+ADS is a protective measure in which:

-- a) basic protection is provided by basic insulation of live parts or by barriers or enclosures; and - b) fault protection is provided by protective earthing, protective equipotential bonding and automatic disconnection in case of a fault.
+- a) basic protection is provided by basic insulation of live parts or by barriers or enclosures: and - b) fault protection is provided by protective earthing, protective equipotential bonding and automatic disconnection in case of a fault.

-A brief summary of the requirements of BS 7671:2008+A1 for automatic disconnection of supply is given in 6.2 to 6.11.
+A brief summary of the requirements of BS 7671:2008+A3 for automatic disconnection of supply is given in 6.2 to 6.11.